johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ### Grouping of thermally-responsive transcripts

-The set of transcripts with significant expression patterns include those with expression that differs by colony, temperature and the interaction of colony and temperature.
-In this section, I am specifically interested in the thermally-responsive transcripts (temperature and colony x temperature) so I subset the significant transcripts to examine these.
+The set of transcripts with significant expression patterns include those with expression that differs by species, temperature and the interaction of species and temperature.
+In this section, I am specifically interested in the thermally-responsive transcripts (temperature and species x temperature) so I subset the significant transcripts to examine these.

 ```r